-By default, the value is as before, which is minimal.

-{log_format, common | combined}

-Defines if access logs should be written according to the common log format or to the extended common log format.
+- {mime\type, string()} When the server is asked to provide a document type which cannot be determined by the MIME Type Settings, the server will use this default type. - {server\admin, string()} ServerAdmin defines the email-address of the server administrator, to be included in any error messages returned by the server. - {log\format, common | combined} Defines if access logs should be written according to the common log format or to the extended common log format.
 The common format is one line that looks like this: remotehost rfc931 authuser [date] "request" status bytes